fossabot/wp-social-manager/readme.md

 **Changing the Buttons Mode**

-The plugin offers 2 modes, `HTML` and `JSON`, to generate, what we call it, the **Social Buttons**; the buttons that allow your site users to share share content on social media.
+The plugin offers 2 modes, `HTML` and `JSON`, to generate, what called as the **Social Buttons**; the buttons that allow your site users to share content on social media.
 By default the mode is set to `HTML`, which will *echo* all the HTML markup in the post content.
 But, if you are building a [*headless* WordPress theme](https://pantheon.io/decoupled-cms) using whatever JavaScript renders (Backbone, Angular, React, Vue, Ember, you name it), you might want to switch the plugin to the `JSON` mode.

 ```
 add_theme_support( 'ninecodes-social-manager', array(